Pump Ordering Guide

 Replacing an Existing Pump?

-To make is as easy as possible for you to send all the required information we've devised our pump specification form.
-We appreciate that not all information is known, but download it and fill it in to the best of your knowledge and send to sales@castlepump.com for us to specify a pump that meets your requirements.
+Fill out our pump specification form to the best of your knowledge and send to sales@castlepump.com for us to specify a pump that meets your requirements.